wadvanced/struct_inspect/README.md

 `StructInspect` is a highly configurable library to customize struct inspection in Elixir.
 It allows you to omit fields with "empty" values, producing cleaner and more readable output, especially for complex structs.

+For a more detailed guide with advanced usage examples, please see the [Usage Guide](guides/usage.md).

 ## Installation

 The package can be installed by adding `struct_inspect` to your list of dependencies in `mix.exs`: